TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/downloadartifactsissues.md

     In such scenarios, the build identity will not have permissions on that feed.
 The default Contributor group `[team]\Project Collection Build Service Accounts`  does not include the **Project Collection Build Service** as a member.
 Add the **Project Collection Build Service** account to fix this issue.

-* I would like to consume the generated artifacts from a specific build in another YAML pipeline
+* I want to consume the generated artifacts from a specific build in another YAML pipeline

     Make use of the [Download Pipeline Artifacts task](https://docs.microsoft.com/azure/devops/pipelines/tasks/utility/download-pipeline-artifact?view=azure-devops)